kontent-ai/delivery-sdk-js/README.md

 - Use `npm test` to run all tests.
 - Use `npm run dev-test` to run developer tests created in `dev-test` folder.
 Use this for your testing purposes.
-- Use `npm run nodejs-test` to test HTTP response in Node.js application.
 - Use `npm run build` to generate definitions & dist from the contents of `lib` folder.
 - Use `npm run coveralls` to push coverage data directly to [https://coveralls.io](https://coveralls.io).
 Can be executed only after running`npm test`.
 - Use `npm run prepublish-test` to run all tests required before publishing new version without actually increasing version.
-- Use `npm run official-javascript-examples` to run official javascript / Node.js code examples
 - Use `prebuild-scripts` to run pre-build scripts

 ## Publish scripts